THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

 To celebrate its life if your organization merges or closes, and make sure the community doesn’t lose your valuable physical and cultural assets

-You don’t need to wait until you close to archive/preserve your records and stories!
+You don’t need to wait until you are close to archiving/preserving your records and stories!
 When your organization is living and thriving is actually the best time to begin a relationship with an archive.

-You don’t need to wait until you close to archive/preserve your records and stories!
-Materials which are no longer being used in your active operations may be prepared for archiving.
+You don’t need to wait until you are close to archiving/preserving your records and stories!
+Materials that are no longer being used in your active operations may be prepared for archiving.
 When your organization is living and thriving is actually the best time to begin a relationship with an archive.
 “The longer you hold on to materials, the more they may deteriorate,” says Beth Kattelman, curator of the Jerome Lawrence and Robert E. Lee Theatre Research Institute at Ohio State University.
-And beginning the process means that key people are still around while the repository is processing, organizing and describing the material.
-“If they haven’t passed on or dispersed, we can call them and say ‘We’re confused, we have this material from this date and this from another,’ and they can let us know ‘Oh, that was a re-mount of the play, and there were a lot of the same people but it was a different production…’ Those people with institutional knowledge really help us to untangle that history.”
+And beginning the process means that key people are still around while the repository processes, organizes, and describes the material.
+“If they haven’t passed on or dispersed, we can call them and say, ‘We’re confused, we have this material from this date and this from another,’ and they can let us know, ‘Oh, that was a re-mount of the play, and there were a lot of the same people but it was a different production…’ Those people with institutional knowledge really help us to untangle that history.”
 And, you and the archive can announce the relationship and build interest – and potentially financial support - for the collection.

 2. What is Archival Material?